 - Apples are high in dietary fiber which helps digestion, gut health, and better poops.

-- They contain many vitamins and minerals including significant amounts of Vitamin C (a powerful antioxidant) and potassium which is know to contribute to improved heart health.
+- They contain many vitamins and minerals including significant amounts of Vitamin C (a powerful antioxidant) and potassium which is known to contribute to improved heart health.

 - There are also many beneficial plant compounds in apples like Quercetin (anti-inflammatory, anticancer), Catechin (improved brain and muscle function), and Chlorogenic acid (lowers blood sugar and improved weight).